CleanroomMC/cleanroom-website/docs/groovy-script/mods/pedestalcrafting/pedestal_crafting.md

 ## Description

-Converts a center item and one or more surrounding inputs into a single output item.
-The recipe can be customized with various particles.
+Converts a center item into a single output item.
+Additional inputs can be placed on pedestals around the core.
+The crafting time as well as the particles that show during or after finishing a recipe can be customized.

 ## Identifier